VivaLaPanda/uta-stream/README.md

 * Downloaders
     - youtube
     - ipfs
+* API

 In Progress:
 * Downloaders
     - soundcloud
-* API

 Ready to start:
-* DJ Mode
+* DJ Mode (only one user can queue)
 * Permissions (Key-based)
+* Fixing up encoder to work off stream not file

 Stretch goals:
 * Discord bot stuff
 * Currently designed with no IPFS garbage collection, should eventually support that
-* Fixing up encoder to work off stream not file